jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

 Amateur Radio allocated frequency bands and emission modes are documented in the **Radiocommunications Licence Conditions (Amateur Licence) Determination 2015**.
 Bands are allocated to the different license classes with more priviledges allocated to the high license classes.

 The Amateur

+## Financial Gain

+Amateur radio stations must not be operated for financial gain.
+You may not use your amateur class license to make money or advertise products or services.

 ## Sample Questions